Christoph-Thiers/Christoph-Thiers/README.md

 ## Hey, I'm Chris 👋

 🎧 Professional Audio wizard, studio manager and immersive sound professional.
-I mix, master, and craft vibes, mainly in Stereo and Dolby Atmos.
+I mix, master, and craft vibes.
+For the last few years, I've worked on thousands of Dolby Atmos productions for a broad variety of high-profile clients and artists as both the studio manager and lead engineer at [ThreeDee Music](https://www.threedeemusic.com/), together with my good friend and CEO Matthias Stalter.

+👨‍💻 Code is my side hustle.

 I plan, build and run music studios, work on epic records with many amazing artists and solve workflow puzzles with code.

-👨‍💻 Code is my side hustle.

 ## Tech Stack
 Node.js, React, Next.js, Python